nashville-software-school/client-side-mastery/book-4-nashville-kennels/chapters/REACT_REUSABLE_COMPONENTS.md

 ## Practice - Handle the delete

-If we discharge an animal from the `EmployeeWithAnimals` component, we will receive an error `props.deleteAnimal is not a function`.
+If we discharge an animal from the `EmployeeWithAnimals` component, we will receive an error `deleteAnimal is not a function`.

 There are a few of ways to handle this situation.